photo of Sid Puram, MD, PhD

 photo of residents in simulation lab

 Our residency training program provides a surgically intensive experience with a blend of autonomy and graduated responsibility and exposure to the full breadth of the field.
-Following residency, our graduates are going on to highly competitive fellowships at prestigious institutions across the continuum.
+Following residency, our graduates are going on to highly competitive fellowships at prestigious institutions across the continuum, ultimately advancing to leaders in the field.

 Humbled by the opportunities and environment we have to improve patients’ lives, we encourage you to take a close look at what we have to offer.